Michigan Agrees to Five-Year Deal With Kyle Whittingham

 Whittingham went 177-88 in 21 full years as the program's head coach, and made it clear following the announcement of his resignation that he was not retiring.

-He would replace Sherrone Moore, who was fired in early December for cause after the university found credible evidence that he had an inappropriate relationship with a member of his staff.
+He will replace Sherrone Moore, who was fired in early December for cause after the university found credible evidence that he had an inappropriate relationship with a member of his staff.
 Moore was arrested shortly thereafter and charged with third-degree felony home invasion and two other misdemeanors.

 More College Football on Sports Illustrated